 What Is Oxycodone?

 Oxycodone is a semi-synthetic, prescription Opioid derived from the Opium poppy plant.
 Typically, it has been manufactured with the plant’s Thebaine alkaloids.
-As an Opiate, its effects on the body are similar to those of Morphine (but with approximately two-thirds the potency) and can alleviate pain.
-However, Oxycodone and other Opioids also simultaneously reduces the person’s breathing rate, sometimes to the point of overdose and death.
+As an Opioid, its effects on the body are similar to those of Morphine (but with approximately two-thirds the potency) and can alleviate pain.
+However, As Central Nervous System (CNS) depressants, Oxycodone and other Opioids also simultaneously reduce the person’s breathing rate, sometimes to the point of overdose and death.
 Nonetheless, Oxycodone is one of the most commonly prescribed pain relievers in the United States, in addition to being one of the top three prescription Opioids involved in Opioid-related overdose deaths.

 - Oxy 80